quantuminnovationlaboratoryph/qilph-qasm-runner/README.md

 # QASM Runner

-A python script for simulating a quantum circuit, given as a QASM file, using MQT DDSim quantum circuit simulator.
+The QASM runner script, `run-qasm.py`, takes a quantum circuit in the QASM file format as input and simulates it using any of the following simulators:
+- Qiskit Aer
+- MQT DDSim
+- ProjectQ

 ## Prerequisites